-Why read this? : Idea generation is the process that supplies the ideas you need to fuel your business growth.
-Applying the 5Ws – why, what, who, where and when – can make that process work better.
-Read this to learn the 5W questions you need to answer to generate more and better ideas.
+Why read this? : Idea generation is the process of finding ideas to fuel your business growth.
+We look at how you can improve that process using the 5W questions.
+Why, what, who, where and when.
+Read this to learn how the 5W questions help you generate better ideas.

 We all like the idea of idea generation, don’t we?